languaojs/ribbonphp/README.md

 ## Next step

 You may need to rename the directory name (e.g. myapp).
-After rename the directory, go to `ribbon/ribbon_core/Config.php` and adjust the value of `APP_ROOT`.
+After rename the directory, go to `ribbon/ribbon_core/Config.php` and adjust the value of `APP_ROOT` and your database information.

 This is a Beta version.
 I will soon create a full documentation of how to use RibbonPHP and update this Readme file.
 Currently, you can visit [RibbonPHP Blog](https://ribbonphp.blogspot.com).